pinarsadioglu/sneakyAgent/docs/architecture.md

 ### Limitations

-- Analysis depth: the current analyzer is regex-based and limited by `sneakyagent/data/patterns.yaml`, so it can detect risky language but cannot prove that security was actually weakened.
-- Coverage: only patterns that are explicitly defined are detected; new or indirect degradations can be missed.
 - Interpretation: findings are signals, not verdicts.
 Results should be reviewed alongside diffs, run artifacts, and domain context.

-### Reducing analysis limitations

-The most reliable way to quantify impact is to compare poisoned vs baseline outputs and interpret drift with a hybrid pipeline.

-1. Baseline vs poisoned diff
-   - Run the same task twice (no poison vs poison).
-   - Compare generated outputs and changed files to detect drift.

-2. Rule-based prefilter
-   - Use deterministic rules (Semgrep/CodeQL or custom diff heuristics).
-   - Catch clear regressions: auth checks removed, validation bypass, dangerous APIs, weakened crypto, blanket error swallowing.

-3. LLM triage (structured)
-   - Use LLMs as a reviewer, not a judge.
-   - Ask for structured output: risk category, claim, evidence lines, confidence, and proposed tests/invariants.

-4. Invariant and test validation
-   - Encode security invariants as tests or assertions.
-   - Run the same tests on baseline and poisoned outputs.
-   - Drift is confirmed only when tests pass on baseline and fail on poison.